 - 1980 Chevy Citation.
 The famous “X car”, created to compete with Chrysler’s equally bad “K car”.
 It had front wheel drive, which was new in those days, and a roomy sloping hatchback.
 But it was crap and didn’t last long.
 Gave it up in a divorce, in trade for my ex’s old Pinto.

 - 1979 Honda Accord hatchback.
 Very nice, smooth-running car that went completely dead on a winding coastal road in the black of night, and then produced light in the form of a flame coming up from between my legs.
 I slowed to a stop as quickly as I could while feeling the shoulder of the road like I was reading braille through my right tires.
 When I fished a flashlight out of the glove box and got out of the car I found the car had come to rest exactly one foot from a parked car in front of it.
-A look under the dash revealed a hot lead (from the + side of the electric system) to Everything had been cut at some point in the past, spliced poorly and wrapped in gooey old black electric tape.
-As the splice came undone, electricity passed through an ever-narrower path until it turned into an incendiary thread, set fire to the tape and then fell apart.
+A look under the dash revealed a hot lead (from the + side of the electric system) to Everything else that ran on electrons.
+It had been cut at some point in the past, spliced poorly and wrapped in gooey old black electric tape.
+As the splice came undone, electricity passed through an increasingly path until it turned into an incendiary thread, set fire to the tape and then fell apart.
 So it was easily fixed.
 But the car, in a very un-Honda-like way, was cursed with problems.
 I sold it to a young woman for whom it performed fine until the engine blew up.
 She contacted the mechanic who sold it to me in the first place, found that he had misrepresented the car (saying the engine was original, for example, when it wasn’t), and then sued me rather than him, because I had sold her the car.
 It was a small claims case in North Carolina.
 I was by then living in California.
 So I settled.
 By then, fortunately, I had bought my…

 - 1986(?)
 Subaru 4Wd wagon.
 Tried to drive it into the ground but failed and gave it to a friend earlier this year.
 It’s still going.